programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-22.png" alt="Adjusting the default player settings in Atlas's Player tab, specifically assigning the name 'Caesar's Legions' to the Roman civilization, assigning that civilization to Player 2 and Team 2, and giving 2000 of each resource to that civilization at the start of the game.
 Each of these things is available as an easy option inside the Player tab." caption="Figure 22.
 Adjusting the default player settings in Atlas's Player tab." %}

-Next, switch to the **Object** tab and, at the bottom of the screen, click **Player 2** (the Roman civilization's manager) to make them owner of the units.
+Next, switch to the **Object** tab and, at the bottom of the screen, click **Player 2** (the Roman civilization's manager) to make them controller of the units.
 In a field by the main river to the south, you can add a Roman '[Castra](https://en.wikipedia.org/wiki/Castra)' (a specialty army camp structure).
 These are less advanced than civic centers, but allow the creation of citizen soldiers and some siege weapons.
 Do also place a proper civic center, mainly so that the Romans actually control their own starting territory.
 Then set a few citizen soldiers and a cavalryman, all filtered by 'rome' in the **Object** tab's search bar:

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-23.png" alt="A zoomed-in view of the terrain showing Rome's starting position to the south of Mont Beuvray.
 I have placed a Castra, as well as a Civic Center, a few houses, a guard tower, and some starting infantryman and cavalrymen, found filtering Atlas's Object tab to show the units available for Rome." caption="Figure 23.
 Creating Rome's starting position to the south of Mont Beuvray." %}